LiaScript/liascript.github.com/content/english/blog/075_teach-your-ai-to-generate-liascript-previews.md

 author: André Dietrich
 image: "/images/post/ai-course-preview.jpg"
 categories:
-  - Article
+    - Tutorial
 tags:
-  - LiaScript
+    - AI
-  - ChatGPT
+    - Preview

 ---

 [Claude.ai](https://claude.ai/) offers a powerful feature in its __paid version__ that allows you to preview generated code directly.
 However, with a simple prompt, you can teach any AI to create LiaScript previews on demand—even if you’re using a free version.